skycrapers/TecoGAN-PyTorch/README.md

 >bash ./scripts/download/download_models.sh BD FRVSR
 >```

 5. Train a TecoGAN model.
-By default, the training is conducted in the background and the output info will be logged at `./experiments_BD/TecoGAN/001/train/train.log`.
+You can specify which gpus to use in `train.sh`.
+By default, the training is conducted in the background and the output info will be logged in `./experiments_BD/TecoGAN/001/train/train.log`.
 ```bash
 bash ./train.sh BD TecoGAN
 ```